Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 HKLM\SOFTWARE\Policies\Microsoft\Windows\System:EnableCdp
 ```

-## 3.10.19.6 - Ensure 'Turn off background refresh of Group Policy' is set to 'Disabled'
+## 3.10.19.6 - 'Turn off background refresh of Group Policy' is set to 'Disabled'
 >[!NOTE]
 >This policy setting prevents Group Policy from being updated while the computer is in
 use.
 This policy setting applies to Group Policy for computers, users and Domain